 John Bromfield's first film roles came in 1948, when he was cast in the film noir thriller Sorry, Wrong Number for Columbia and in the adventure Harpoon at Paramount.
 During the making of his third film, Rope of Sand, Bromfield met actress Corinne Calvet, also a cast member.
 The couple married after completing the film in 1948 but parted ways in 1954.
 His career continued to thrive through the mid 1950s, often starring in film noir releases and adventures, as well as the horror film Revenge of the Creature (1955; with John Agar and Lori Nelson).
 In 1956, he secured the title role in the Desilu-produced syndicated TV show Sheriff of Cochise, which was retitled U.S. Marshal during its third season.
 Bromfield met dancer Larri Thomas on the set of Curucu, Beast of the Amazon (1956; with Beverly Garland), and they married shortly thereafter.
 But this union ended in 1959, as did his TV show the following year.

-LEFT: Beautiful Corinne Calvet was the first Mrs. Bromfield.
+LEFT: Actress Corinne Calvet was the first Mrs. Bromfield.
 RIGHT: Bromfield with Tab Hunter

 the films of john bromfield